 As a threshold issue, we understand that this exception applies to advice regarding the qualification status of a plan that the practitioner believes to be qualified, even if it is later determined that the plan was not qualified.
-Ms. Dostaler confirmed that this understanding is correct.
+In a telephone conversation several months ago, Ms. Heather Dostaler of your office confirmed that this understanding is correct.